thisishaoqian/haoqian.info/_posts/2023-06-10-money-creation.md

 <figure>
 <img src="{{url}}/images/blog/2023-06-10-commercial-bank.pdf" style="width:100%">
-<figcaption align = "center"><b>Figure 2: The balance sheet of a commercial bank before and after granting the loan.</b></figcaption>
+<figcaption align = "center"><b>Figure 2: The balance sheet of a commercial bank before and after granting the loan to a client.</b></figcaption>
 </figure>

 In this process, the money is created from thin air digitally.
 Commercial banks usually can profit from creating the new money as the loan is not free: the borrower needs to pay back more than the loan's principle (the interest).

-When the borrower repays his loan, the process is reverted, and the money disappears from the system.
-When the borrower uses his deposit to settle his loan, the deposit and loan disappear from the bank's balance sheet and the individual's.
-(Figure)
+When the borrower repays his loan, the process is reverted, and the money disappears.
+When the borrower uses his deposit to settle his loan, the deposit and loan disappear from the bank's balance sheet and the individual's, presented in Figure 2 from right to left.

 Usually, commercial banks cannot create too much money, as there is a risk associated with it.
 All clients of the bank can demand to withdraw money or transfer their deposits to other banks, and if a bank creates too much money (higher leverage ratio), the client's demands may not be satisfied.
 If this happens, the bank is in trouble and may need to declare bankruptcy.